robohydra/robohydra/index.md

   </a>
 </div>

-RoboHydra is a web server designed to help you test any kind of HTTP client:
+RoboHydra is a web server designed to help you test any kind of HTTP client (plus WebSockets if you use the current `master` version!):

 * GUIs that use a public API,
 * Mobile applications that communicate with some server,